 Retirement Plan Beneficiary Language

 You may name Bread for the City (Tax ID #26-3407327) as a beneficiary of your IRA or other qualified retirement benefits.
 Donors should consult with their tax advisor regarding the tax benefits of such gifts.

-Naming Bread for the City as the beneficiary of a qualified retirement plan asset such as a 401(k), 403(b), IRA, Keogh or profit-sharing pension plan will accomplish a charitable goal while realizing significant tax savings.
+Naming Bread for the City as the beneficiary of an IRA or qualified retirement plan such as a 401(k), 403(b), Keogh or profit-sharing pension plan will accomplish a charitable goal while potentially realizing significant tax savings.
 It can be costly to pass such assets on to heirs because of heavy tax consequences.
 By naming Bread for the City as a beneficiary of a retirement plan, the donor maintains complete control over the asset while living, but at the donor's death the plan passes to support Bread for the City free of both estate and income taxes.